Skip to Main Content

 By Mark Carey,

 If you listen, just wait a moment, you will hear it.
-The sound of an employer tsunami racing across the country clawing back the work life improvements employees gained during the past two and a half years since the pandemic began.
+The sound of an employer tsunami racing across the country clawing back the work-life improvements employees gained during the past two and a half years since the pandemic began.
 Can employees nationwide let this just happen?
 Do employees have a say in the matter?
-This is not a union fix issue, it is a every employee issue.
-It is a chance to take a stand, to expand everyone’s rights, and eliminate discriminatory behavior.
+This is not a union-fix issue, it is an every-employee issue.
+It is a chance to take a stand, expand everyone’s rights, and eliminate discriminatory behavior.
 Are we at a pivot point in history to make lasting changes in the workplace or is it just another example of the gargantuan power employers have over us all, as they roll back the tide?
 Worse yet, no one really seems to care enough to make the following changes stick!

 For the first time in decades, if not unprecedented, during the pandemic employees experienced a form of positive social change in the workplace.
-Employees experienced increased job flexibility, remote work and work-life balance brought on by the pandemic.
-Yes, it worked out just fine and employees were even more productive in comparison to productivity of office work pre-covid.
+Employees experienced increased job flexibility, remote work, and work-life balance brought on by the pandemic.
+Yes, it worked out just fine and employees were even more productive in comparison to the productivity of office work pre-COVID.
 We all need to collectively thank the role of technology in facilitating this transformation, it was truly a remarkable achievement.
-Anyone want to get on a zoom call for a few hours?
+Does anyone want to get on a Zoom call for a few hours?
 According to a recent survey, more than 80% of American workers say the pandemic provided more clarity about their work-life goals.
 Also, 73% of American workers say they feel they can make positive changes to their work-life balance.
-This sounds likes the groundswell of a populist worker movement, and it is, but employers want to crush it before it takes hold.
+This sounds like the groundswell of a populist worker movement, and it is, but employers want to crush it before it takes hold.
 I will explain below.

 New Social Upheaval and Racial Tensions